 There is a real danger in getting too hot, too soon, Selzer says, quoting former Des Moines Register political writer David Yepsen's maxim: "Organize, organize, organize, and get hot at the end."

-In 2004, for example, the relatively unknown and underfunded John Edwards got hot in the final days leading up to the caucuses and pulled off a surprise second-place finish.
+In 2004, for example, the relatively unknown John Edwards got hot in the final days leading up to the caucuses and pulled off a surprise second-place finish.

 That sort of scenario could work to Pawlenty's advantage.
 He may not be polling as a favorite in Iowa, but people don't dislike him.